top of page

 • Meals & hydration

-• Photography gear and items required for your personal comfort
+• Photography gear and items required for your personal comfort.
+A full list of suggested gear will be provided after your deposit has been received.

 WHEN: